Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Discussion, Limitations, and Future Work

+Alternatively, if the decision maker is designing a new criterion to satisfy a desired (normative) notion of fairness, the new criterion will rely on certain statistics about the user population (e.g., feature-label distributions, or representation rates).
+Our proposed framework shows that the satisfiability of this constraint rests largely on the accuracy of said statistics, and can therefore guide the need for re-assessing the constraint design, or simultaneously guide the decision maker's data collection efforts.

+\paragraph{On one-dimensional features and extension to multi-dimensional features:} Our analytical work in this paper is based on one-dimensional feature data and threshold classifiers.
+Our motivation for this choice is that it is possible to reduce multi-dimensional features to one-dimensional ``scores'', and focus on threshold classifier accordingly.
+This might not necessarily be a restrictive choice: its optimality has been established in \citet{corbett2017algorithmic} [Thm 3.2] as long as a multi-dimensional feature $X$ can be mapped to a properly defined scalar.
+The recent advances in deep learning also align with this possibility: one can take the last layer output from a deep neural network and use it as the single dimensional representation.
+In addition, our simulation results show that the same insights obtained from our analytical studies can be observed for multi-dimensional data, as well as when using randomized classifiers (see also the discussion in the first paragraph of Section 4.2).

-We next discuss some limitations of our findings, and potential directions of future inquiries.
+\paragraph{Limitations and future work} We next discuss some limitations of our findings, and potential directions of future inquiries.
 First, our analysis has focused on a subset of demographic (group) fairness criteria; whether other fairness criteria (including individual fairness criteria) will exhibit different sensitivity to statistical data biases remains to be studied.
-We believe our proposed framework provides a starting point for these investigations.
+We believe our proposed framework and analysis approach (e.g., convex optimization techniques, the implicit function theorem) provide a starting point for these investigations.
 More importantly, we have not focused on the normative value of different fairness criteria, but rather taken these as potential desiderata.
 Quantifying unfairness and discrimination remains an important open question, and will in general be shaped by cultural, legal, and political perspectives.
-We hope that our proposed approach to quantifying and assessing the impacts of statistical biases on the efficacy of a desired (normative) notion of fairness can contribute to these conversations.
+We hope that our proposed approach to quantifying and assessing the impacts of statistical biases on the efficacy of a desired (normative) notion of fairness can contribute to these conversations, and also guide the design of new criteria, as discussed earlier.